Retreat Comparison

 • Anyone wanting technical mastery as the goal

-• People seeking intense physical training or advanced fitness challenges
+• People seeking intense physical training, power yoga, or advanced fitness challenges

-• Those uncomfortable with physical practice or body awareness work
+• Those uncomfortable with physical practice, body awareness work, or guided meditation

-• Anyone needing medical rehabilitation or physical therapy
+• Anyone needing medical rehabilitation, physical therapy, or clinical treatment

 Daily Rhythm